ICT and Computing

-In ICT students are either following CIE’s iGCSE ICT course, Edexcel’s Certificate in Digital Applications (CIDA) or AQA’s Technicals course.
-CIDA teaches students about website production and all of the different types of files required to build a professional website and is assessed with a large project worth 75% and a 25% written exam.
-The Technicals course is more theoretical and covers hardware and software, spreadsheet modelling, databases, websites, storage and file types; this course is assessed on a 60/40 split in favour of practical assessment.
-Our current Year 11 students are studying the iGCSE course which is assessed as follows: 30% written theory exam, and two practical exams worth 40% each.
+In ICT students are either following NCFE’s Certificate in Interactive Media or Edexcel’s Certificate in Digital Applications (CIDA).
+Our current Year 11 students are studying the CIDA course which teaches students about website production and all of the different types of files required to build a professional website and is assessed with a large project worth 75% and a 25% written exam.

 Useful Information for Year 11

 There are a number of useful websites to support students at home:

 - GCSE pod (For Computer Science: 70 very short and concise videos that cover the specification – these are brilliant)

 - BBC bitesize